Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/responsive-header-in-tailwind-css.md

   <div class="absolute top-0 right-0 block w-9/12 h-full">
     <img
       alt="Snowy mountain lake"
-      class="object-cover min-w-full h-full"
+      class="object-cover h-full min-w-full"
       src="https://images.unsplash.com/photo-1607025952930-da2ac6748e7a?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1650&q=80"
     />
   </div>
 </div>
 ```

-There we added another SVG, which is offset by using the `ml-6` class, which gives it margin-left.
+We added another SVG, which is offset by using the `ml-6` class, which gives it margin-left.
 We also add opacity-50 to make it 50% opacity.

-With this final code we made a fully responsive header with Tailwind with a flexible image inside.
+We made a fully responsive header with Tailwind with a flexible image inside with this final code.

 ### See the example code in this Codepen